Hylianer95/CardPrices/README.md

-# OnePiece Card Prices – User Guide
+#Card Prices – User Guide

 This app helps you quickly check prices for trading cards on Cardmarket.
 Currently supported: